The importance of technical writing in software development

 What roles do software documentation writers assume?

-Software technical writers analyze requirements of the software and documentations.
+Software technical writers analyze the requirements of the software and documentation.
 They have to start by researching the end users/target audience.
 Similarly, they will need to know how the software is supposed to be used, and address questions from users related to the market industry.
-A software documentation writer also has to manage clients expectation to make sure that the software product they plan to use actually applies to the industry they work in.
+A software documentation writer also has to manage client’s expectations to make sure that the software product they plan to use applies to the industry they work in.

-They also have to lead technical engagement document meetings with several SME that helped in developing the software product – i.e. product manager, engineers, programers and etc. This help the software technical writer map how to distribute and deliver the document.
+They also have to lead technical engagement document meetings with several SMEs that helped in developing the software product – i.e. product manager, engineers, programmers, etc. This helps the software technical writer map how to distribute and deliver the document.

 Software technical writers must also be knowledgeable.